March 31, 2002 [Updated May 31, 2017]

 The Neighborhood Stabilization Program (NSP) was established for the purpose of stabilizing communities that have suffered from foreclosures and abandonment.
 NSP funds can be used to help homebuyers purchase homes, but they must contact an NSP grantee for application details.
 NSP operates on a national scale, but participation requirements may differ from one state or city to another.
 For information on how you may purchase a home with NSP assistance, please contact an NSP grantee in your area.
 To view grantees by state, see NSP Grantee Contacts page for details and contact information.

-To locate an IDA program in your area, visit the CFED IDA Directory online.
+To locate an IDA program in your area, visit the Connect with Programs Map (formerly CFED IDA Directory) online.

 Via the Low-Income Energy Assistance Program (LIHEAP), low-income homeowners can receive help in paying their winter heating or summer cooling bills.
 Eligibility is limited to low-income households that show an "energy burden."
 Weatherization assistance (i.e. installation of energy-efficient windows, weather stripping, insulation, etc.) is also available.
 To learn more, visit the LIHEAP national directory or call the National Energy Assistance Referral (NEAR) project toll-free at 1-866-674-6327.